jolly-io/Data-Engineering/README.md

 `Cloud Computing` is the on-demand delivery of information technology (IT) resources over the internet with pay-as-you-go pricing.
 AWS is structured geographically across regions with multiple availability zones, which are clusters of one or more physical data centers.

+*Each AWS region contains at least 3 isolated and physically separated availability zones.
+Each availability zone contains a group of one or more discrete data centers with redundant power, networking and physical security.*

 ## AWS Core Services
 - Compute Services such as EC2
 - Networking such as Amazon Virtual Private Cloud